Lorinet/NeutrinoSDK/README.md

 ### ntrdisasm
 Disassembles Neutrino bytecode contained in NEX executables/libraries into valid Neutrino IL code.
 This tool is unstable as of now.
 ### whiplash
-Compiler for writing Neutrino apps in Python instead of NIL.
+Compiler for writing Neutrino apps in Python.